Weight Loss Medication in the Calibrate Program: A Guide to GLP-1 Medications

 At Calibrate, we know that metabolic health goes beyond what the scale says; it means you’re also healthy and balanced on the inside.

-Reprogramming your metabolic system isn’t about restricting calories or implementing severe exercise regimens into your routine.
+Reprogramming your metabolic system isn’t about restricting calories or implementing extreme physical activity into your routine.
 Instead, it’s about incorporating impactful and sustainable changes in the foods you eat, how you sleep, how much you exercise, and how your emotional health is supported.

 But that’s not all.

-With Calibrate, you’ll also leverage the power of clinically-proven medications called GLP-1s to help lower your set point and send signals to your brain to regulate your metabolic function, reduce your appetite, and help you feel full.
+With Calibrate, you’ll also leverage the power of clinically-proven, FDA-approved weight loss medications called GLP-1s, like Ozempic® (semaglutide), Wegovy® (semaglutide), Trulicity (dulaglutide) and Saxenda (liraglutide), to help lower your set point and send signals to your brain to regulate your metabolic function, reduce your appetite, and help you feel full.
 Keep reading to learn more about GLP-1s and their unique benefits at improving metabolic health.
 We spoke with endocrinologist and Calibrate doctor Gaja Andzel, MD, about what to know.

-GLP-1s (glucagon-like peptide-1s), also known as incretin mimetics, are a class of prescription medications that have been proven to be effective in the treatment of type 2 diabetes and in support of weight loss.
+GLP-1s (glucagon-like peptide-1s), also known as incretin mimetics, are a class of prescription medications that have been proven to be effective in the treatment of type 2 diabetes and in support of losing body weight.

 In your body, GLP-1s are powerful hormones made by your gut that send signals to your brain to help you feel full, regulate your blood sugar, and decrease your appetite.
 Research suggests that people who hold onto more weight experience reductions in GLP-1 signaling.

-The GLP-1s used in the Calibrate program help your body to fight the natural increases in appetite and hunger that occur as you begin to lose weight.
+The GLP-1 weight loss drugs used in the Calibrate program help your body to fight the natural increases in appetite and hunger that occur as you begin to lose weight.
 They also work with aspects of your metabolic system, including your body’s blood sugar regulation and your weight “set point,” so you can keep weight off for the long-term.

 GLP-1s target the underlying biology that is most critical for weight loss by affecting your body’s set point and improving how it handles insulin and glucose.
 But GLP-1s also work to improve metabolic health, with far-reaching benefits including reducing inflammation and cardiovascular disease risk.
 In that way, these medications don’t just help you lose weight, they help you to live a longer and healthier life.

-Unlike other weight loss medications, GLP-1s address the underlying biology that is most important for weight loss.
+Unlike other weight loss medications, GLP-1s address the underlying biology that is most important for weight management.

-Phentermine, for example, is a stimulant (an amphetamine-like analogue) that reduces hunger so that you can more easily deprive yourself of calories—but again, eating less is not a sustainable solution for weight loss.
-Phentermine can also cause serious side effects including headaches, increased thirst, and significant elevation in blood pressure—which can force your heart to work harder and exacerbate any existing heart conditions.
+Phentermine, for example, is a stimulant (an amphetamine-like analogue) that reduces hunger so that you can more easily stick to a low-calorie diet—but again, eating less is not a sustainable solution for weight loss.
+Phentermine can also cause serious side effects including migraines, increased thirst, dry mouth, and significant elevation in blood pressure—which can force your heart to work harder and exacerbate any existing heart conditions.

 Contrave, another popular weight loss medication, is a combination of Wellbutrin (a medicine primarily used in the treatment of depression), and naltrexone (a drug used primarily in the prevention of alcohol or opioid abuse).
 Like phentermine, Contrave helps to reduce appetite, but does not address the most important underlying biology of weight gain.